Why we use Fluoride?

 Risks from ingesting fluoride toothpaste include not only permanent dental fluorosis but also impairment in glucose metabolism, stomach ailments or skin rashes.

 Especially it is disturbing to see that child-appealing flavors are used for toothpaste for kids knowing that especially young children have poorly developed swallowing reflexes and swallow large parts of the toothpaste they put on the brush.
+Here, you can find Toothpastes for Kids without Fluoride.

 Do we need Fluoride at all?

-Even if there is evidence that fluorides aid the remineralization of teeth and prevent tooth decay more and more experts question the use of fluoride.
+Even if there is evidence that fluorides aid the remineralization of teeth and prevent tooth decay more and more experts question the benefit of fluoride.
 Their take is: Do we want to mitigate the risk of tooth decay by putting a toxid substance into our body, where we actually can’t control the dose.

 According to the critics the line between a beneficial and a toxic fluoride dose is very fine.
 Especially an overdosing for children should be avoided.
 Since we do not know exactly how much fluoride a child actually takes through the food and the environment, this is hard to control.
 Opponents also raise the facts of the side effects of fluorides, that are little-discussed in public media.